drivechain-project/docs/bip2-blind-merged-mining.md

         Simon's version [signed by Mary]
             6 ; to Simon if TimeLock=over; OR to Mary if SimonSig 40 ; to Mary
-            7 ; to Mary if critical data requirements met Mary's version [signed by Simon]
+            7 ; to Mary if critical data requirements met; OR to Simon if LongTimeLock=over Mary's version [signed by Simon]
             40 ; to Mary if TimeLock=over; OR to Simon if MarySig 6 ; to Simon
-            7 ; to Mary if critical data requirements met
+            7 ; to Mary if critical data requirements met; OR to Simon if LongTimeLock=over

 From here, if the h\* side:block in question is BMMed, they can proceed to (III):